AbdullahBakir97/Django--LMS--Learning-Management-System/README.md

 # Overview

 Django LMS is a sophisticated learning management system crafted using Django, a high-level Python web framework.
-Our platform is meticulously engineered to provide users with a seamless experience in managing various aspects of their educational and professional journeys.
+LMS platform is meticulously engineered to provide users with a seamless experience in managing various aspects of their educational and professional journeys.
 Whether you're an educator, a student, or a professional seeking growth opportunities, Django LMS offers a comprehensive suite of features to meet your needs.

 ## Features